abbsi/suckless/README.md

 | [DWM IPC (1.5.7)](https://github.com/mihirlad55/dwm-ipc) | implements inter-process communication through a UNIX socket for dwm |

 ## Additional Customizations to Patches Above
-+ Some layouts add the value of `nmaster` to the layut tag (Similar to Monacle Count)
++ Some layouts add the value of `nmaster` to the layut tag (Similar to monocle Count)
 + Extra color schemes for use with slstatus